-The Brook Waimārama Sanctuary on the outskirts of Nelson City is the largest fenced preserve for endangered wildlife in the South Island.
+The Brook Waimārama Sanctuary on the outskirts of Nelson City is the largest fenced reserve for endangered wildlife in the South Island.

 On the site of Nelson’s former waterworks, the sanctuary has been cultivated over the last 16 years to become a glimpse of what the New Zealand landscape would have once looked like.